-The sections that follow discuss these successes how our school addresses the needs of our student population, and the challenges that KAI has faced over the past charter term.
+The sections that follow discuss these successes in more detail, and how these successes address the needs of our student population.
+The following section also outlines the challenges that KAO has faced over the past charter term.

-Academic Achievement and other Outcomes
+Academic Achievement and Other Outcomes